tharun0x/manim-projects/outro/README.md

-# ONE PIECE OUTRO USING MANIM - TO BE CONTINUED
+# ONE PIECE OUTRO USING MANIM

-This repository contains a custom font designed to replicate the iconic "To Be Continued" text style from One Piece.
+This repository contains a custom font designed to replicate the iconic "To Be Continued" end screen from One Piece anime.
 The font was created using **FontForge** and **Inkscape** and is tailored specifically for rendering the phrase **"TO BE CONTINUED"** with proper spacing and alignment.

-## View Outro.mp4
+## View Outro.mp4 (Final Rendered Output)

-The actual mp4 animated outro is inside **`media/videos/outro/960p60/outro.mp4`**

 ## Original vs Custom Font Output

-Here is a comparison between the original "To Be Continued" text style from One Piece and the output using the custom font you can download.
+Here is a comparison between the original "To Be Continued" outro from One Piece and the output using the custom font you can download.

 ### Original:
 ![Original "To Be Continued"](original.jpg)